This page contains my personal thoughts on the RL28 and

 Where the motor is not intended to be used much, except getting in and out of the

 marina, and on windless days the outboard is better.
-For more motor - sailing, the diesel
+But for more motor-sailing where long

 would be preferred.